fortanix/sq-dsm/guide/src/chapter_02.md

 # }
 #
-/// Decrypts the given message. fn decrypt(sink: &mut Write, ciphertext: &[u8], recipient: &openpgp::TPK)
+/// Decrypts the given message. fn decrypt(sink: &mut Write, ciphertext: &[u8], recipient: &openpgp::Cert)
            -> openpgp::Result<()> {
     // Make a helper that that feeds the recipient's secret key to the
     // decryptor.